i-bee01/i-bee01/README.md

-#  🌟You are now entering Ibee's Domain 🧑🏽‍💻🌟
+#  🌟💡You are now entering Ibee's Domain 💡🌟

  ### Hi 👋 I'm Ibee...Welcome to my tech world 🦾💻🚀

 # A little bit about me:
-- A mechanical engineer turned Tech bro
+- A mechanical engineer turned Tech bro 🧑🏽‍💻
 - 🔭 I’m currently working on the CCFC Website, & Ibee's Website
 - 🌱 I’m currently learning Python & TypeScript
 - 👯 I’m looking to collaborate on open-source projects